Part of MyCityMyTown London Series

 Right in the centre of the room is an ornate musical clock surmounted on a pedestal, called the ‘Temple of the Four Great Monarchies of the World’ which was purchased in 1743 by Princess Augusta and was placed in this room soon afterwards.
 The name of the clock refers to Assyria, Persia, Greece and Rome – the four great empires of antiquity.
 These are represented on each of the faces of the clock.
 I discovered that the clock’s mechanism to play music has stopped.
 The clock was designed by Charles Clay, a clockmaker who specialised in musical clocks in the form of miniature temples.

-The walls are adorned with painted pilasters, marble chimney piece and gold gilded statues.
+The walls are adorned with painted pilasters, marble chimney pieces and gold gilded statues.
 The whole room dazzles in the flickering candlelight – pure elegance.

 You can read more about William Kent here, who went on to design the King’s Grand Staircase.